matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 endpoint in the C/S API also specifies a `submit_url` response parameter, defining its parameters to be the same as the Identity API's `submitToken` endpoints.
 Everything this MSC specifies applies to this endpoint in the same way.

-Note that the email `submitToken` endpoint ([`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)) is not generally used in practice: Sydent's emails includes a link to click and therefore use the `GET` version.
+Note that the `POST` version of the email `submitToken` endpoint ([`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)) is not generally used in practice (and does not exist on the C/S API): Sydent's emails includes a link to click and therefore use the `GET` version.
 This proposal updates both for consistency.

 ## Proposal